unifyroom/unfycore-lib/docs/usage/message.md

 ## .sign()

-**Description**: Will sign a message with a given Dash private key.
+**Description**: Will sign a message with a given Unifyroom private key.

 **Parameters**: